ctminh/hpc-stuff-playground/dist-stuff/hcl_examples/mxm_task_stealing_queue/Readme.md

     }
 #endif
 ```
 A, B, C as the fixed-sized vectors with SIZE before the execution.
 Instead of creating separate queues on separate ranks, we try to use an HCL-global queue of MatTup_Type objects per node.
 For the scanario of task-stealing on distributed memory machines/nodes, one global-tasks queue per node, the tasks on remote nodes could be stolen when the current queue is empty and returned back later on.
-Such a prototype, the design could be simply as follow with HCL:
+Such a prototype, the design could be simply as follows, (e.g., running on 4 MPI ranks, 2 ranks/nodes, multithreads/the-client-rank):

 <p align="left">
   <img src="./figures/hcl_queue_with_task_stealing_design.png" alt="An example with task-queues" width="700">